Pope's bodyguards criticised over slapping incident

 When Francis became pope in 2013, his low-key style and desire to bring the Roman Catholic Church closer to the people posed new headaches for the Vatican's elaborate security team, whose colourful Swiss Guards are the most visible members.

-"You have to respect the personal style of each pope," said Francis's spokesman at the time, Federico Lombardi.
+"You have to respect the personal style of each pope," said Francis' spokesman at the time, Federico Lombardi.

 "It's not for the heads of security to decide these things."